-When you sign up for Snapchat, the first thing they will ask you for is your email address, birthday, and phone number.
+When you sign up for Snapchat, they will first ask you for your email address, birthday, and phone number.
 Unlike most other social media services, they aren’t set up for business accounts.

 This means that you have to set up the same type of account for a business as you would individually.
 It also differs from most sites because you can’t set up a lengthy and detailed profile.

 Once you are registered and logged into the sight, you will see your ghost.
 No profile pictures here.
 Instead, you have your own personal ghost.
 Tap on your ghost to access your profile page.

 From there, you can see who has added you.
 You can add them back if you like.